quickwit-oss/quickwit/docs/quickwit-cli.md

 *Options*

 `--index-uri` (string) Location of the target index.
-`--dry-run` (boolean) Executes the command in dry run mode and displays the list of deleted files
+`--dry-run` (boolean) Executes the command in dry run mode and displays the list of files subject to be deleted.

 *Examples*